Jonathan Majors: 2020–2023: Marvel films and leading roles

 In 2020, Majors starred alongside Chadwick Boseman and Delroy Lindo in Spike Lee's war drama film Da 5 Bloods, which was released on Netflix.
 That year, he also garnered wider notice for portraying Atticus Freeman in the HBO television series Lovecraft Country.
 His performance in Lovecraft Country was favorably reviewed by critics; Vogue dubbed him "the emotional core of the show".
 In 2021, Majors starred as the lead actor in Jeymes Samuel's directorial debut film The Harder They Fall, acting alongside Idris Elba, Zazie Beetz, Regina King and Delroy Lindo.
 In 2023, he starred in Magazine Dreams and co-starred alongside Michael B. Jordan in Creed III.
 The former film was screened at Sundance in January 2023 and acquired by Searchlight Pictures for a release in December that year, but was later pulled from release and ultimately returned quietly to its producers following Majors's harassment and assault conviction.
-It was ultimately released theatrically in March 2025.
+It was ultimately released theatrically by Briarcliff Entertainment in March 2025.

 Majors debuted in the Marvel Cinematic Universe Disney+ series Loki as "He Who Remains" and portrayed Kang the Conqueror in Ant-Man and the Wasp: Quantumania.
-He then appeared as Victor Timely in Loki season 2.
+He then appeared as Victor Timely, a time divergent version of Kang, in Loki season 2.
+All these appearances aimed to tease Kang, played by Majors, as the main antagonist in future Marvel Cinematic Universe projects.